-Several inter-comparison studies evaluated the performance of these schemes using observations from

-- 5 different landscapes.
-OSEB and TSEB which are often used in remote sensing retrievals of λE have been found to perform comparably well in reproducing tower-based energy flux observations (Timmermans et al. 2007; Choi et al. 2009; French et al., 2015).
-Yang et al. (2015) compared temperature gradient approaches (including TSEB) with the Penman-Monteith approach (based on vapor pressure gradient only) employed by the MODIS evapotranspiration product (MOD16, Mu et al., - 10 2011) and found strongly reduced capability of MOD16 to estimate spatial variability of evapotranspiration.
-They concluded that the moisture availability information obtained from relative humidity and vapor pressure deficit of the air is not able to capture the surface water limitations as reflected in surface temperature. - 15 In this study, we focus on the ability of these different evapotranspiration models to reproduce the diurnal cycle of λE under wet and dry conditions.
-In particular, we assess if significant non-linear relationships in form of hysteretic loops exist, if these change under different wetness conditions and if temperature-gradient and vapor-gradient approaches such as PM are able to reproduce this behavior.
-Further, we evaluate which input variables of the evapotranspiration schemes show a hysteretic pattern - 20 and how these patterns influence the flux estimation.
-To address these questions, we analyze observations and models with respect to internal functional relationships (pattern-based) and use solar radiation as independent driver of land-atmosphere exchange.
-We focus on wet vs. dry conditions since this is another critical deficiency identified in previous analyses (e.g. Wilson et al., 2003, Matheny et al., 2014, Zhou and Wang 2016).
-To ensure similar radiative forcing and avoid variability due to cloud - 25 cover we focus the evaluation on clear-sky days.
+Several inter-comparison studies evaluated the performance of these schemes using observations from different landscapes.
+OSEB and TSEB, which are often used in remote sensing retrievals of λE , have been found to perform comparably well in reproducing tower-based energy flux observations (Timmermans et al., 2007; Choi et al., 2009; French et al., 2015).
+Yang et al. (2015) compared temperature-gradient approaches (including TSEB) with the Penman-Monteith approach (based on vapor pressure gradient only) employed by the MODIS evapotranspiration product (MOD16, Mu et al., 2011) and found strongly reduced capability of MOD16 to estimate spatial variability of evapotranspiration.
+They concluded that the moisture availability information obtained from the relative humidity and vapor pressure deficit of the air is not able to capture the surface water limitations as reflected in surface temperature.

+In this study, we focus on the ability of these different evapotranspiration models to reproduce the diurnal cycle of λE under wet and dry conditions.
+In particular, we assess if significant nonlinear relationships in the form of hysteretic loops exist, if these change under different wetness conditions, and if temperature-gradient and vapor-gradient approaches such as PM are able to reproduce this behavior.
+Further, we evaluate which input variables of the evapotranspiration schemes show a hysteretic pattern and how these patterns influence the flux estimation.
+To address these questions, we analyze observations and models with respect to internal functional relationships (pattern-based) and use solar radiation as an independent driver of land-atmosphere exchange.
+We focus on wet vs. dry conditions since this is another critical deficiency identified in previous analyses (e.g., Wilson et al., 2003; Matheny et al., 2014; Zhou and Wang, 2016).
+To ensure similar radiative forcing and avoid variability due to cloud cover we focus the evaluation on clear-sky days.
 We illustrate our approach on a grassland site in a temperate semi-oceanic climate using surface energy balance observations.

-The analysis will shed light on the capabilities of process-based evapotranspiration schemes to capture the dynamics of diurnal land-atmosphere exchange.
-We show that the phase lag of surface states and

-30 fluxes reveals important imprints of heat storage processes and how this guides the evaluation of the different approaches for modeling λE .
+The analysis will shed light on the capabilities of processbased evapotranspiration schemes to capture the dynamics of diurnal land-atmosphere exchange.
+We show that the phase lag of surface states and fluxes reveals important imprints of heat storage processes and how this guides the evaluation of the different approaches for modeling λE .
 This is important for applications in remote sensing with respect to the choice of observational input variables.
-In doing so, we provide a further, pattern-based metric to assess land-atmosphere interactions, and, thus guide process-based improvements and calibration of land-surface schemes.
+In doing so, we provide a further, pattern-based metric to assess land-atmosphere in-